[Article originally published on: November 4th, 2017]. Howdy, welcome to my review of Turbo Wealth Solution!

 - Ludicrous claims of big earnings

-In fact, here’s a “too good to be true” income testimonial from a member of Gary’s system…
+In fact, here are some “too good to be true” income testimonials from members of Gary’s system.

-One guy claims he’s made “$18,000 in just one week!” – and tries to impress you by fanning out his money.
-Anyone can borrow a stack of cash from somewhere for filming a short video of hype.
+One guy claims he’s made “$18,000 in just one week!” and tries to impress you by fanning out his money.

-You can bet your bottom dollar that all 3 ‘TWS’ member testimonials are fake because there’s no actual proof to back up their claims.
-Plus where are their SURNAMES?!
-HA.
+But you can bet your bottom dollar that all 3 ‘TWS’ member testimonials are fake because there’s no actual proof to back up their claims.

-If you do decide to invest, you will find it very difficult to make a buck with ‘TWS’ – especially if you’re a digital marketing newbie.
-Don’t bank on getting a refund either.
+If you do decide to invest, you will find it very difficult to make a buck with ‘TWS’ – especially if you’re a newbie.

 Your Friend, Neil 😀